-Surely there’s not anyone who would claim to know it all and practice it all in regards to prayer.
-After a significant time of following Jesus, one of His Disciples made this request: “Lord, teach us to pray…” In response, Jesus set forth a model which is commonly called “The Lord’s Prayer.”
+Surely there’s not anyone who would claim to know it all and practice it all regarding prayer.
+After a significant time following Jesus, one of His Disciples made this request: “Lord, teach us to pray.”
+In response, Jesus created a model called “The Lord’s Prayer.”

-As you might have guessed, this blog is not for those who are perfect in prayer (if there is such a person).
-It’s for the rest of us that are still humbly enrolled with Christ, in His school of prayer.
+This is not for those who are perfect in prayer (if there is such a person).
+It’s for the rest of us that are still humbly enrolled with Christ in His school of prayer.

-The short answer is, tell it all to God.
-Philippians 4:6-7 is the best answer to this question and it’s also a great passage to memorize.
+The short answer is to tell it all to God.
+Philippians 4:6-7 is the best answer to this question and is also a great passage to memorize.
 God cares about what you’re facing.
 Nothing is too big for Him.
-You can take Him any need whatsoever even what you think of as small needs.
+You can take Him any need, even what you think of as small needs.
+So seek Him for salvation, healing, relationship troubles, a direction where the Scripture isn’t clear, and so on.
 You will find prayer to be the cure for the everyday anxieties of life.
-So seek Him for salvation, healing, relationship troubles, a direction where the Scripture isn’t clear, and so on and so forth.

 Is now good for you?
 It is for our Father.
 Jesus teaches us that we should always pray and never give up.
 It’s always the right time.
 Talking to God and listening to His voice is not just for special occasions.
 Seek Him during the hard times.
 Praise Him in the good times.
 Focus on Him at all times.
-And before you know it, prayer will become a part of your regular lifestyle.
+And before you know it, prayer will become a part of your everyday lifestyle.

-Since God is everywhere (see Psalm 139:7), you can pray anywhere you are.
+Since God is everywhere (see Psalm 139:7), you can pray anywhere.
+You will never be in a place where you cannot talk with God.
 You should have times of prayer in private.
 And you should also make use of the strength-in-numbers group prayer.
-You will never be in a place where you cannot talk with God.
 And be on the lookout for Divine appointments because God has a habit of placing His people in the right place at the right time to meet the needs of others.

 After all, doesn’t He already know what you need?
 Of course, He does.
 But prayer has a way of connecting you with the heart of God.
 And by the way, God has mandated His people to prayer.
 Nothing can do for us what prayer can.
-Prayer has a way of linking us with the presence of God in a special and personal way.
+Prayer has a way of linking us with the presence of God in a unique and personal way.
 And it allows you to cooperate with the plans of God.
 You should pray to be saved.
 You should pray for His help and blessings.
 And by all means, you should pray because you love Him.

-How should we pray?
-Prayer is not a time for role playing.
+Prayer is not a time for role-playing.
 Just be real and have a heart-to-heart talk with God.
 You should go to God in humility.
 You should pray with confidence and faith.
 You should pray persistently.
-And you can pray in a powerful manner with Scripture-based prayers.
+And you can pray robustly with Scripture-based prayers.
 But know this; prayer is not a place for showing off.
 Just be yourself and talk with God.